 Keeping the Blade Sharp

 The primary purpose of your knife is to cut things which it can only do well is it’s kept razor sharp.
 Make sure you sharpen the blade on a regular basis so that it always answers the call when you need it.
-Be sure to use a high quality sharpening stone to achieve the best edge for your blade.
+Be sure to use a high-quality sharpening stone or knife sharpener to achieve the best edge for your blade.

 - Sharpening Your Knife – Sharpening consists of 2 stages.
 During the first stage you grind the blade to remove metal and establish a new edge.
 Think of it like sharpening a pencil where you remove wood to expose fresh graphite.
 The second stage of sharpening your blade is called “honing”.
 Honing also removes metal but in much smaller quantities than grinding.
 Honing removes any imperfections left over from the grinding and makes the edge as clean and sharp as possible.